-When it comes to hiring a new employee, you want the best person for the job: someone who has all the traits and characteristics to help your company succeed.
-Finding this person can be difficult, particularly if you are not prepared.
-Streamlining your hiring process can help you narrow down the list of candidates so you can identify the best hire.
+When hiring a new employee, you want the best person for the job: someone with all the traits and characteristics to help your small business succeed.
+Unfortunately, finding this person can be difficult, mainly if you are unprepared.
+Streamlining your hiring process can help you narrow down the list of candidates to identify the best hire.
 This Balboa Capital blog article features a new hire checklist for businesses like yours.
 It includes tips on writing job descriptions, screening job candidates, and more.

 Get the word out.

 That said, interviews should not follow a script.
-A conversational and engaging interview is more suitable than a rigid and generic interview.
-Having a natural, free-flowing interview that is more like a conversation between two friends can help you and the candidate learn more about each other.
+A conversational and engaging discussion is more suitable than a rigid and generic interview.
+A natural, free-flowing interview, like a conversation between two friends, can help you and the candidate learn more about each other.
 Examples of questions that can lead to a more conversational interview include:

 - Describe how you approach challenges at work.

-- Give me an example of a goal you met, and the steps you took to get there.
+- Give me an example of a goal you met and your steps to get there.

-- Tell me about a time where you performed well under enormous pressure.
+- Tell me about a time when you performed well under enormous pressure.

 - Where do you go to read up on the latest industry trends?

-- What excites you most about this position?
+- What do you like most about this position?

 Make your offer.

 Extending a job offer is the final step of the process.
-When you have selected your number-one candidate, make sure to reach out to them quickly.
-The best candidates are typically in high demand and are likely to receive multiple offers, so you need to act fast in order to close the deal.
-Finally, you need to demonstrate that your company is forward thinking, so make sure you provide your new hire with an excellent onboarding process.
-Sending out important documents, scheduling an orientation, and providing your new hire with a handbook of company regulations, benefits, and rules should happen in a timely manner.
+When you have selected your number-one candidate, reach out to them quickly.
+The best candidates are typically in high demand and are likely to receive multiple offers, so you need to act fast to close the deal.

-In summary, having a well-organized hiring process goes a long way in landing the best talent.
-The type of talent that can make all the difference in the world and help your company reach its goals.
+A well-organized hiring process goes a long way in landing the best talent.
+This talent can make all the difference in the world and help your small business reach its goals.